 1. He has alienated people who can help him win.
 Sarah Palin isn’t a Gingrich fan.
 She referred to him and other Republican colleagues in a 2009 email as “egotistical, narrow-minded machine goons.”
 Don’t ask New York Times columnist David Brooks for a Gingrich endorsement.
 He recently told Time: Read more »

 Immigration is a hot topic in America.
 That’s nothing new.
 We are a nation of immigrants that has been arguing for more than a century over who should be the next group to be allowed into the country and in what numbers.
 Regrettably, our immigration debates have not always shown America at its best.
 Racial and ethnic stereotypes frequently drive the discussion.
-A case in point came 129 years ago today when President Chester A. Arthur signed the Chinese Exclusion Act.
+A case in point came on May 6, 1882, when President Chester A. Arthur signed the Chinese Exclusion Act.

 The first Chinese immigrants started arriving in the United States in 1820.
 They came to escape poverty in China, and they took on low-skilled, low-paying jobs.
 Their numbers began swelling in the 1850s, first with the California Gold Rush and later with the construction of the transcontinental railroad.
 By 1880, there were 105,462 Chinese living in the United States out of a population of slightly more than 50 million.